kuxala/Magazine/README.md

 ### Introduction

-This repository contains the HTML and CSS code for the "Among the Stars" magazine webpage.
+Thais repository contains the HTML and CSS code for the "Among the Stars" magazine webpage.
 It explores the possibilities and challenges of Mars colonization, featuring engaging content, stunning visuals, and a responsive design.

 ### Sections